 • Ensure that the IDAA Service is carried out by a Registered Pharmacist; and

-• any interviews or consultations are undertaken with the Patient and/or Patient’s carer in a culturally sensitive manner with consideration of the Patient’s comfort and right to privacy; and
+• Ensure any interviews or consultations are undertaken with the Patient and/or Patient’s carer in a culturally sensitive manner with consideration of the Patient’s comfort and right to privacy; and

 • Register for the Program via the Pharmacy Programs Administrator (PPA) Portal; and